Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Introduction

 \subsection{Outline}

-We explore the data privacy paradigm in Sec.~\ref{Sec:Navigating_DataPrivacy_Paradigm}.
-In Sec.~\ref{Sec:Preliminaries}, we briefly introduce key preliminary concepts.
-Sec.~\ref{Sec:PF_Model} presents both the discriminative and generative perspectives of the PF model.
+In Sec.~\ref{Sec:PF_Model}, we present the discriminative and generative perspectives of the PF model.
 We then present the deep variational PF model in Sec.~\ref{Sec:DeepVariationalPF_Model}.
-Experimental results related to face recognition systems can be found in Sec.~\ref{Sec:Experiments}, and our conclusions are drawn in Sec.~\ref{Sec:Conclusion}.
+Experimental results are provided in Sec.~\ref{Sec:Experiments}.
+Finally, conclusions are drawn in Sec.~\ref{Sec:Conclusion}.